Arranging a Leave of Absence

 Students who are enrolled in the Boston University Student Medical Insurance Plan in the fall and arrange a spring leave of absence will retain the coverage through the remainder of the policy period.

 University policy requires that all students who take leaves for medical reasons complete the medical review process with Student Health Services prior to re-enrollment.
-Information on the medical review process is outlined under the returning from leave options on this site and on the Student Health Services website (under the heading “Returning from Leave of Absence?”).
+Information on the medical review process is outlined under the returning from leave options on this site.
 It is not necessary to provide medical documentation at the time of the leave of absence.
 Providing medical documentation at the time of the leave or soon thereafter, however, can facilitate the medical review process as part of the return from leave arrangements.

 Student Employment/Work Study